olin/studentgovernment/bylaws.md

 top), and contains the full text of every Official Action, as well as a brief summary of the action if necessary.

-**The List of Student Groups and Administration Committees.** This document contains the names, descriptions, and officers or appointees of all recognized and unrecognized student clubs and organizations, branches of the student government, Council Projects, project teams, and Faculty and Operational Committees established by the Administration of the College.
+**The List of Student Groups.** This document contains the names, descriptions, and officers or appointees of all student clubs and organizations, branches of the student government, administrative committees, and project teams.

 **The Report on the Student Activities Fund.** As described in [Article 2, Section 2](#section-2-executives), The Vice President for Finance creates a State of the Student Activities Fund